...

 Size and Overall Appearance

-One of the easiest ways to distinguish German cockroaches from American cockroaches is size.
-German roaches are small, typically about half an inch long.
-American roaches are much larger and can reach nearly two inches in length.
+The easiest way to tell them apart is by size.
+German roaches are small, about half an inch long.
+American roaches are much larger and can grow up to two inches long.

-German roaches are light brown with a slender body and long antennae.
+German roaches are light brown with a slim body and long antennae.
 American roaches are broader and usually reddish-brown with a large shield-like thorax behind the head.

-Because of their size, many Missouri residents mistake american roaches for palmetto bugs or water bugs.
+Many Missouri residents mistake American roaches for palmetto bugs or water bugs.

 Dark Stripes vs. Solid Coloring

-German cockroaches have a clear identifying feature.
+German cockroaches have a clear feature.
 Two dark stripes run down the thorax, just behind the head.
-These stripes make blattella germanica, the scientific name for german roaches, easy to identify.
+These stripes make them easy to identify.

-These differences help pest control professionals identify the correct species of cockroaches during an inspection.
+These differences help pest control professionals identify the species of cockroaches during an inspection.

 Nymphs and Egg Cases

-Both species reproduce quickly, but their young appear slightly different.
-Nymphs of german roaches are small and dark, often hiding deep in tiny crevices near appliances or cabinets.
+Both species multiply quickly, but their young appear slightly different.
+Nymphs of German roaches are small and dark, often hiding in small crevices near appliances or cabinets.

-German roaches also carry egg cases, sometimes called egg capsules, attached to the female until they are ready to hatch.
-This behavior speeds up their life cycle and allows populations to grow rapidly indoors.
+German roaches also carry egg cases, also called egg capsules, attached to the female until they hatch.
+This behavior speeds their life cycle and helps populations grow quickly indoors.

 German vs. American in Missouri Homes